 Integer, default 1L.
 Values > 1 aggregate the cost surface before routing (e.g., 2L halves resolution).
 Cannot be overridden when

-cost_surfaceis a corridor graph (fixed atcorridor_graphbuild time).
+cost_surfaceis a corridor graph (fixed atcorridor_graphbuild time).- output

 Value

-An sf LINESTRING object (single feature) with columns:
+An sf LINESTRING object with columns:

 total_cost: accumulated traversal cost (friction * distance units)n_cells: number of cells in the pathstraight_line_dist: Euclidean distance origin to destination (CRS units)path_dist: actual path length (CRS units)sinuosity: path_dist / straight_line_dist (NA if origin == destination)